-A draft of the AFH was posted to the Housing Authority of Clackamas County website on February 1, 2022 and all residents were notified that the AFH draft plan had been posted on the same date.
-Clackamas County also posted the survey on social media feeds such as Facebook and Twitter.
+A draft of the AFH was posted to the Housing Authority of Clackamas County website on and all residents were notified that the AFH draft plan had been posted on the same date.

 2. Provide a list of organizations consulted during the community participation process.